szawrowski/caitlyn/README.md

 #### JSON

+The JSON format is crucial for web development, API integration, and any applications that need efficient data exchange in a structured format.

 **Types:**

-- `json_t`: provides comprehensive support for JSON handling.
+- `json_t`: Provides comprehensive support for JSON handling.
+Facilitates parsing, generating, and manipulating JSON data structures.
+Enables easy serialization of complex data into JSON format for storage or transmission, and deserialization of JSON back into native data structures.
+Offers efficient methods for encoding and decoding JSON, handling nested objects and arrays, ensuring compatibility across various platforms and systems.

 **Usage:**